dailymotion/ZMScrollableNavigationBar/README.md

 ## Usage

 Using a `UIScrollView` in your `UIViewController`, you can simply hook up the scroll to the `UINavigationBar` animation.
-Here is the simplest **Swift** class to do this:
+Here are the two methods you need to implement:

 ```
-class ViewController: UIViewController, UIScrollViewDelegate {

-  @IBOutlet weak var scrollView: UIScrollView!

-  // Update the topOffset when the view appears
-  override func viewWillAppear(animated: Bool) {
-    super.viewWillAppear(animated)
+- (void)viewDidLayoutSubviews {
+  [super viewDidLayoutSubviews];
-    self.navigationController!.topOffset = -scrollView.contentOffset.y
+  self.navigationController.topOffset = -self.scrollView.contentOffset.y;
 }

-  // Update the topOffset when the scrollView scrolls
-  func scrollViewDidScroll(scrollView: UIScrollView) {
+- (void)scrollViewDidScroll:(UIScrollView *)scrollView {
-    self.navigationController!.topOffset = -scrollView.contentOffset.y
+  self.navigationController.topOffset = -scrollView.contentOffset.y;
-  }

 }
 ```